-Her most recent article examines the history of one of the earliest creators of cars in American history, Edgar Apperson, and analyzes his two long-standing relationships with men in “Adult Adoption and Intergenerational Same-Sex Relationships.”
+She examined the history of one of the earliest creators of cars in American history, Edgar Apperson, and analyzed his two long-standing relationships with men in “Adult Adoption and Intergenerational Same-Sex Relationships.”

 If you’re interested in tire advertising, please check out “’Bring Them Back Alive!‘: Fear and the Macabre in US Automobile Tire Advertising,” Advertising & Society Quarterly 18(1) April 2017.